dessn/Pippin/README.md

 True.

-Note that all the plotting scripts work the same way - Analyse generates a small yaml file pointing to all the resources, and each script uses the same file to make different plots.
-It is thus super easy to add your own plotting code scripts, let me know if you want yours included.
+Note that all the plotting scripts work the same way - Analyse generates a small yaml file pointing to all the resources called `input.yml`, and each script uses the same file to make different plots.
+It is thus super easy to add your own plotting code scripts, and you can specify arbitrary code to execute using the `ADDITIONAL_SCRIPTS` keyword in opts.
+Just make sure your code takes `input.yml` as an argument.

 ```yaml
 ANALYSE: